My Sister Eileen

 My Sister Eileen is a series of autobiographical short stories by Ruth McKenney, originally published in The New Yorker, which eventually inspired many other works: her 1938 book My Sister Eileen, a play, a musical, a radio play (and an unproduced radio series), two motion pictures, and a CBS television series in the 1960–1961 season.

 The stories center on two sisters from Ohio who are out to make successful careers while living in a basement apartment in the Greenwich Village section of New York City.
-Older, sensible Ruth aspires to be a writer, while Eileen dreams of success on the stage.
+Older, sensible Ruth Sherwood aspires to be a writer, while Eileen dreams of success on the stage.
 A variety of oddball characters bring color and humor to their lives.

 Adaptations

 1940 play

 The stories were adapted for the stage by Joseph Fields and Jerome Chodorov.
 The Broadway production, directed by George S. Kaufman, opened on December 26, 1940 at the Biltmore Theatre and moved three times before finally completing its run of 864 performances on January 16, 1943.
-The opening night cast included Shirley Booth as Ruth and Jo Ann Sayers as Eileen, with Richard Quine and Morris Carnovsky in supporting roles.
+The opening night cast included Shirley Booth as Ruth Sherwood and Jo Ann Sayers as Eileen Sherwood, with Richard Quine and Morris Carnovsky in supporting roles.